Asset Tracking and Inventory Management

 - Equipped with an accelerometer sensor to detect whether objects are stationary or in motion.

-- Utilizes blockchain encryption for enhanced security.
+- Uses blockchain encryption for enhanced security.